chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Leary p60
 * 25-Apr, dinner of all Yeomanry officers at Thatched House, London, arranged by Col Sir John Leicester
-* 25-May, permament duty at Liverpool
+* 25-May, permanent duty at Liverpool
 * 28-May, dinner provided by the Major of Liverpool at the Town Hall, regiment inspected by Gen Dirom
 * 14-Jul
   * industrial unrest in Stockport, caused by strike breaking